Date

 When you start exploring synthetic slate, you’ll notice a few names that stand out for their quality and innovation.
 These brands have earned their reputations by creating durable and beautiful roofing materials.
 At Landmark Roofing, we work with the best in the business to give your home a roof that lasts.
 Here are four of the top brands you should know about.

-DaVinci Roofscapes: Premium Polymer
+DaVinci Roofscapes: The Premium Polymer Option

 DaVinci Roofscapes is a leader in the premium polymer roofing space.
 Their tiles are engineered to capture the authentic look of natural slate while providing superior strength and simple maintenance.
 According to Westlake Royal Building Products, DaVinci’s lightweight tiles are designed to last for decades and hold up against harsh weather, which is a huge plus for homes in the Pacific Northwest.
 We often recommend DaVinci Roofscapes to homeowners who want that classic slate beauty without the heavy weight and upkeep.
 It’s a fantastic choice for achieving a high-end look with modern performance.